What Digital 5v/12v RGB(W) LED Strip to buy

-Low to Medium Density/Length General Purpose ARGB (5v ws2812b)
+Low to Medium Density/Length or General Purpose ARGB (5v ws2812b)

 For general purpose Addressable RGB LED strip I recommend using the cheapest that is available and those are ws2812b strips.
 For up to 2m or ~100LEDs you are fine feeding only one side of the strip, starting from that, especially for 2m+ strips you are going to need to feed both sides of power.
 For 5m strips you are going to want to feed the beginning, middle and end of the strip with power if it’s 60LEDs/m or higher strip to prevent brightness loss with full RGB white, for just colors or effects begin + end is generally fine!

 1m, 100LEDs/m, 5v, ws2812b, RGB (Preferably use 12v strip)